Debian Misc Info & Tips

 xtrlock with XFCE4 Util

-Easiest way is to just create a wrapper in /usr/local/bin/xlock
+Easiest way is to just create a wrapper in /usr/local/bin/xlock for xtrlock -b.

-so the monitor power saving mode is turned on when you lock your screen.
+Also for the /usr/bin/xflock4 command, sneak in a sleep 1 above the xset dpms force off so the monitor power saving mode is turned on when you lock your screen.

 surfshark Always Running